rafacost/bbs_mod/README.md

 - [x] Added 7 types of Liquid Malt Extract
 - [x] Implemented All Beer Statistics Variables, SRM, ABV, IBU, OG, FG, and etc...
 - [x] Created 10 Buckets with Dynamic SRM Colors, 30 more to go...
+- [x] Implemented Price and Quantity for Hops, Pellets and Rhizomes connection to Firebase Database
 - [ ] Create AirlockItem
 - [ ] Create BottlingBucketBlock
 - [ ] Create BottlesItem